aridjayarecipes/cutesrecipes.web.app/content/post/1991-simple-way-to-make-perfect-brussel-sprout-chips.md

 - "Line the Brussel sprout leaves a large cookie sheet with parchment paper.
 Divide leaves evenly in a single layer."
 - "Bake for 8-10 mins or until crispy and brown on the edges."
 - "Add some lemon zest and extra salt over the chips (optional)"
 - "Eat while warm.
-Doesn&#39;t save well."
+Doesn't save well."
 categories:
 - Recipe
 tags: